 5. Unlocking Data-Driven Precision With AI-Powered Scale

 While AI might never replace a human decision maker, it’s already playing a pivotal role in aiding decision making.
 In the old real estate game, the proprietary market intelligence a firm could gather was limited by the bandwidth deal teams had to collect it.
-The advent of AI-powered data extraction tools like Dealpath’s AI Extract eliminated that barrier.
+With Dealpath’s AI Extract, firms can now extract data from flyers and OMs in seconds, building proprietary market intelligence at scale.

 Greg Pennington discussed the transformative power of AI when it comes to amassing market intelligence.
-Because tools like AI Extract now enable firms to extract data from a flyer or OM within minutes, rather than hours, firms can tap into unlimited comparables while eliminating manual work.
-Armed with volumes of proprietary intelligence, professionals at all levels can more nimbly slice and dice data to draw powerful insights.
+AI-enabled data extraction expands the volume of data firms can leverage, while eliminating the friction of manual entry.
+Armed with volumes of proprietary intelligence, professionals at all levels can more nimbly draw powerful insights.

 6. Pairing a Proprietary Deals Database With Modern Risk Management Tools